angelC4325/shooping-spren/readme.md

   new Item('Detergent', 7, 'Laundry detergent, 1kg.', 'detergent-removebg-preview.png', 0)
 ];
 ````
-in order to populate the web page and give the nessesary information classes are utilise and initialise in this section
+in order to populate the web page and give the nessesary information classes are utilise and initialise in this section giving the follow properties name price quantity description name of the image and quantity order

 ````javaScript